Job Details for 1215 - Policy and Program Manager

 • Ensure compliance with applicable federal, state, and local laws, rules and regulations

-• Work effectively under stress
+• Work effectively under stress and within established deadlines

 • Maintain confidentiality